ProjectProRepo/How-to-Build-a-Multimodal-RAG-Pipeline-/README.md

 This guide walks through building a Multimodal Retrieval-Augmented Generation (RAG) pipeline using LangChain and OpenAI’s GPT-4 Vision model.
 The pipeline extracts text, tables, and images from PDFs, summarizes them, stores them in a vector database, and retrieves relevant multimodal content to answer user queries.

 # **Overview**
 This **multimodal RAG pipeline** enables efficient document-based retrieval for **financial analysis, medical research, and other domains** requiring multimodal understanding.
+You may read the detailed explanation of the code in this repository at [Multimodal RAG by ProjectPro](https://www.projectpro.io/article/multimodal-rag/1104)

 ## **Installation**
 Install the required dependencies for text parsing, embedding, and multimodal processing: